How to Apply

 - A Statement of Purpose

 Describe your intellectual areas of interest, and why you believe the American studies program at WSU is a good place for you to pursue those interests.
-Also mention any foreign language preparation you have had as well as any teaching experience (if you are applying for a teaching assistantship).
+Also mention any teaching experience you have had.

 - Three Letters of Recommendation

-Request letters on academic letterhead from persons capable of evaluating your qualifications for graduate study, professional potential, and, if applying for a teaching assistantship, your abilities as a teacher.
-These will now be available to our evaluators in electronic format.
+Request letters on institutional letterhead from persons capable of evaluating your qualifications for graduate study, professional potential, and, if applying for a teaching assistantship, your abilities as a teacher.
+Once you submit your application, your references will be contacted automatically through the online application system and asked to submit a recommendation form electronically.

 - Academic Transcripts